Guide to Retirement - Hired 2010 or later

 • Utilize the Penn State Retirement Process to ensure that your personal information is updated in Workday and you have reviewed your current benefits that will be available into retirement.

-• Review your Retirement Healthcare Savings Plan and Contact Information with TIAA
+• Review your Retirement Healthcare Savings Plan and verify your Contact Information is accurate with TIAA

 • Evaluate and decide about your healthcare options